The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Results, Technical Contribution, Discussion

 The power-law SAT model has four parameters: the number of variables $n$, the number of clauses $m$, the number $k$ of variables appearing in each clause, and a power-law exponent~$\beta$.
 To draw a formula, power-law weights with exponent $\beta$ are assigned to the variables and then each clause is generated independently by drawing $k$ variables without repetition using probabilities proportional to the weights.
 Each literal is negated with probability~$1/2$.

-To discuss our first main contribution, let $\Phi$ be a formula drawn from the power-law model with density above the satisfiability threshold, i.e., $\Phi$ is \aas{}\ unsatisfiable.
-We show that, although it is highly likely that $\Phi$ is unsatisfiable, it is highly unlikely that modern SAT solvers can figure that out in polynomial time.
-We prove this via a lower bound for the \emph{resolution width}, which is the size of the largest clause appearing in a resolution proof.
-A lower bound $w$ for the width implies lower bounds on the size of resolution proofs~\cite{shortProofs}: every resolution proof has size $\exp(\Omega(w^2/n))$ and every tree-like resolution proof has size $\exp(\Omega(w))$.
-Since resolution size and the running time of CDCL solvers are polynomially equivalent~\cite{pd-pcssre-11,bs-nssspe-14}, this also yields a lower bound for the running time of CDCL on power-law random $k$-SAT.
-For DPLL solvers, which use tree-like resolution, the bounds are even stronger.
+To discuss our first main contribution, let $\Phi$ be a formula drawn from the power-law model with density at or above the satisfiability threshold, i.e., $\Phi$ is unsatisfiable at least with constant probability.
+We show that, although it is likely that $\Phi$ is unsatisfiable, it is highly unlikely that modern SAT solvers can figure that out in polynomial time.
+We prove this using resolution proof complexity.